patlevin/pdn-styletransfer/README.md

 ## Building from source

 Building from source requires Visual Studio 2019 (available for free [here](https://visualstudio.microsoft.com/vs/)).
 Presets cannot be recreated from the source code just to avoid any potential copyright issues.
-All dependencies are includes, except for the NuGet-packages.
+All dependencies are included, except for the NuGet-packages.
 The NuGet-packages will be acquired automatically by Visual Studio.
 The included [ONNX runtime](https://microsoft.github.io/onnxruntime/) is a custom build using the CPU-backend with multi-core optimizations enabled.